Decision

 Mr Rosenfield stated during the autumn of 2021 he worked intermittently with the Number 10 policy unit to help prepare for the COP summit (which took place in November 2021) and to finalise the UK government’s heat and buildings strategy (published in October 2021).
 He said the direction of UK energy policy had largely been set by the time he joined Number 10 in December 2020 (through the Prime Minister’s 10-point plan for a green industrial revolution and the subsequent energy white paper and the heat and buildings strategy was another step in executing the overall policy).

 Mr Rosenfield said the UK energy policy has evolved substantially since he left government (February 2022), in light of both the war in Ukraine and the cost-of-living crisis.
 He also noted the government published the ‘British energy security strategy’ in April 2022 - energy policy he said had been the subject of ongoing debate and frequent evolution.
 He considers the policy environment has changed significantly during this time and that has, in effect, rendered obsolete any insights he may have had.
-He considered the transition to a new Prime Minister in early September will also increase the gain his knowledge/insight.
+He considered the transition to a new Prime Minister in early September will also increase his knowledge/insight.

 Mr Rosenfield said the Prime Minister held one meeting with the CEO of Centrica, which he attended.
 The aim of the meeting was for the company ‘…to explain and demonstrate to the Prime Minister how a heat pump works, which is precisely what they did’.
 He said there was no discussion of wider policy development.

 Mr Rosenfield noted he worked briefly on government concerns around smaller energy suppliers in late 2021 / early 2022.
-This work was led by BEIS and he held a small number of meetings to understand their analysis of the vulnerability of smaller, retail suppliers- the scope of work did not include larger suppliers.
+This work was led by BEIS and he held a small number of meetings to understand their analysis of the vulnerability of smaller, retail suppliers.
+The scope of work did not include larger suppliers.

 Mr Rosenfield said he worked briefly on government concerns around smaller energy suppliers in late 2021 / early 2022 although he did not consider these competitors of Centrica.
 This work was led by BEIS and he held a small number of meetings to understand their analysis of the vulnerability of smaller, retail suppliers.
 He said the scope of work did not include larger suppliers.